JBudgieUK/CourseWork2021/Journal.md

 ## 10/11/2020
 For the lesson today we were given our next assignment which was to design a tutorial again, demonstrating a combined component behaviours.
 This means all the coding we do will link together to make a game come together such as a piece of code to walk, which will have another code that made enable it to jump and so on.
 These codes should be able to be used and re-used in multiple games.
-I couldnt seem to find somthing i wanted to make and show as for my 4 other tutorials i made a first person shooter.
-So ive decided to go with an enemy walk cycle who will switch paths.
+I designed a menu, with a settings page, Credits, quit and play.
+The play will load up a new scene with a basic level

 ## 17/11/2020
 This week again continuing with the project and making the scripts.
-Im not using any tutorials, just knownledge ive learnt from these tutorials and porjects ive done before.
+Im not using any tutorials, just knownledge ive learnt from these tutorials and projects ive done before.

 ## 24/11/2020
+I have finished of my main menu so now adding the game scene with a basic script for a cube

+## 1/12/2020
+Finishing of my final assigenment